porzell/Cataclysm_Tasker/README.md

 #### 1. TASK_INIT
 Called on task creation.
 Allocate and initialize task_data here if used and not pre-allocated before call to create_task().
 #### 2. TASK_TICK
 Called whenever next_update >= the current game time.
-Be sure to set next_update at the end!
+Be sure to set next_update at the end, or your task will not update!
 #### 3. TASK_CLEANUP
 Called immediately before task deletion and removal from task list.
 Deinit and deallocate task_data here if used.